Special offer

 Certified Associate in Project Management (CAPM)

-Recertification: CAPM certificate holders have to earn at least 15 professional development units (PDUs) over three years to keep their qualifications current.
+Recertification: CAPM certificate holders are required to earn at least 15 professional development units (PDUs) over three years to keep their qualifications current.

 Project Management Professional (PMP)

-IT candidates with PMI Project Management Professional certifications know how to handle challenging information technology projects.
+IT candidates with the PMI Project Management Professional certification can handle challenging information technology projects.

-Recertification: Project management professionals have to earn at least 60 PDUs every three years to maintain their certifications.
+Recertification: Project management professionals are required to earn at least 60 PDUs every three years to maintain their certifications.

-Cisco is an industry leader; Cisco certifications demonstrate a candidate’s understanding of network technology.
-Most networking specialists possess either the CCNA or the CCNP certificate—or both.
+Cisco is an industry leader and Cisco certifications demonstrate a candidate’s understanding of network technology.
+Most networking specialists possess either the CCNA or the CCNP certificate, or both.

-To gain a CCNA certification, individuals have to learn about fundamental networking topics like network access, IP security, IP connectivity, automation and network programming.
+To earn a CCNA certification, individuals are required to learn fundamental networking topics, including network access, IP security, IP connectivity, automation and network programming.
+This certification is a strong foundation for anyone beginning or advancing a career in network administration.

 Recertification: CCNA certificates expire every three years.